mpolimeno/sdsu-sage-tutorial-git/about.rst

   a.exact_log                    a.powermodm_ui
   --More--

 Do not be intimidated by the length of this list.
 Sage is a very powerful system and it can do a lot with integers.
 On the command line, the ``--More--`` at the bottom of the screen tells you that the list of possible commands is longer than what will fit on a single screen.
-To scroll through this list a page at a time, just hit any key and Sage will display the next page.
+To scroll through this list a page at a time, jut hit any key and Sage will display the next page.

 On the second page you see that :meth:`.factor` is an option.
 To use this method, which *factors* :math:`56` into unique prime factors, you enter ``a.factor()``. ::